INephis/Rats/README.md

 # Rats
-Rats are the noobest mobs that can exists so I post here my first pieces of codes.
+Rats are the noobest mobs that can exist so I post here my first pieces of codes.